QuickStart Mainframe Automation

 • Create and/or edit an Automation Model

-• Understand the directory structure in Test Modeller
+• Understand the directory structure in Quality Modeller

 • Name and Configure a Project